fabric8io/fabric8/docs/v2-changes.md

 Absolutely! :) In many ways the move to V2 makes it much easier to support any language, framework or application server as we can reuse all of the Docker ecosystem of images in V2.

 So nothing is going away.
-V2 just standardises things to make them easier to consume, describe, support and makes things more reusable. (e.g. you can take your docker container image to anywhere that can run docker and take your [App JSON](apps.html) to any Kubernetes environment (like OpenShift Online, OpenShift Enterprise, Google Compute Engine, Azure, VMWare etc).
+V2 just standardises things to make them easier to consume, describe, support and makes things more reusable.
+For example, you can take your docker container image anywhere that can run docker and take your [App JSON](apps.html) to any Kubernetes environment (like OpenShift Online, OpenShift Enterprise, Google Compute Engine, Azure, VMWare etc.).
 They'd be easy to port to run natively on any place docker runs too really (e.g. EC2).